flynnt/grunt-sst/README.md

 ```

 #### Custom Options
-In this example, two custom options are passed in that are meant to override Swig defaults: autoescape is set to true and a path to a a JSON file containing data meant to be passed to all templates globally.
-It's worth repeating that any properties set globally can be overridden at the template level.
-For example, a generic, default page title can (and probably should) be overridden in specific templates.
+In this example, two custom options are passed in that are meant to override Swig defaults: autoescape is set to true and a path to an object containing data meant to be passed to all templates globally.

 ```js
 grunt.initConfig({